rhyolight/numenta-web/packages/numenta.com/pages/neuroscience-research/cortical-theory/index.md

 <h2>Our Goal</h2>
 <hr><br />Through our focus on cortical theory, we seek to understand the complex circuitry of a cortical column.
 We want to understand the function and operation of the laminar circuits in the brain, including what the neurons are doing, what the layers are doing, how they interact, and how a cortical column works.

-<br /><a href="https://en.wikipedia.org/wiki/Vernon_Benjamin_Mountcastle">Vernon Mountcastle</a> proposed that because every part of the neocortex has the same complex circuitry, then every part is doing the same thing.
+<a href="https://en.wikipedia.org/wiki/Vernon_Benjamin_Mountcastle">Vernon Mountcastle</a> proposed that because every part of the neocortex has the same complex circuitry, then every part is doing the same thing.
 Therefore, if we can understand a cortical column, we will understand the neocortex.

 <h2>Our Approach</h2>
 <hr><br />We are often asked how we do neuroscience research at Numenta and what it means to focus on cortical theory.
 We read many neuroscience papers and published results to get an understanding of what the neocortex does.
 We propose ideas about how the detailed architecture of the neocortex implements these functions.
 We ensure our work satisfies biological constraints and test our theories via simulation.
 Since we do not do any wet lab work, we collaborate with experimentalists that run investigations and give us feedback.